open-energy-transition/grid-mapping-starter-kit/README.md

 > We offer one-to-one workshops to help you get started.
 Please [contact the maintainer](https://github.com/Ly0n) of this repository to book a free training session.

-**⚠️ Please note that the Overpass Turbo script provided with this starter kit is optimised for transmission grid mapping.
-Lines on towers below 90 kV are not visualised in JOSM and should not be mapped with the standard configuration of this script. ⚠️**

 <img src="josm-config/transmission-grid-mapping-env-2025-02-25-12-48-32.png" align="center" width="1000">

 ## Setup Mapping Environment